pingcap/docs-cn/sql-plan-management.md

   AND stmt_type = 'Select'                                     -- Only consider select statements
   AND schema_name NOT IN ('INFORMATION_SCHEMA', 'mysql')       -- Not an internal query AND plan_in_binding = 0                                      -- No binding yet
-GROUP BY `digest`
+GROUP BY stmts.`digest`
   HAVING COUNT(DISTINCT(stmts.plan_digest)) > 1                -- This query is unstable.
 It has more than 1 plan.
-         AND SUM(exec_count) > 100                             -- High-frequency, and has been executed more than 100 times.
+         AND SUM(exec_count) > 10                              -- High-frequency, and has been executed more than 10 times.
 ORDER BY SUM(exec_count) DESC LIMIT 100;                       -- Top 100 high-grequency queries.
 ```